Laplacian spectral characterization of roses: Preliminaries

 In order to derive our results, we will use some preliminary results.
 The first is very elementary and well known; see \cite[Lemma 14.4.3]{BrHa}, for example.

 \begin{lemma} The Laplacian spectrum of a graph determines its number of vertices, number of edges, number of components, and number of spanning trees. \end{lemma}

 Also the following is known about the vertex degrees and the number of triangles in the graph; see \cite{F. J. Liu}.
 Because the proof given by Liu and Huang \cite{F. J. Liu} is quite technical, we provide a new, elementary proof of the second item.
+A similar result and proof was given for the signless Laplacian spectrum by Cvetkovi\'c, Rowlinson, and Simi\'c \cite[Cor.~4.3]{CRS} and for the Laplacian spectrum of signed graphs by Belardo and Petecki \cite[Thm.~3.4]{BP}.

 \begin{lemma} Let $\G$ be a graph with $n$ vertices, $t$ triangles, and vertex degrees $d_i$ for $i=1,2,\dots,n$.
 Then the following numbers are determined by the Laplacian spectrum of $\G$. \begin{enumerate}[(i)] \item $\sum_{i=1}^n d_i^2$, \item $\sum_{i=1}^n d_i^3 - 6t$. \end{enumerate} \end{lemma}